 This is a basic flying technique for any pilot.
 It implies permanent control and the correction of pitch and roll movements together with the prevention of any deflations or collapses.
-In a nutshell this means flying straight through active or turbulent air, so that the pilot keeps the glider above his or her head at all times, compensating and correcting any unwanted movements of the wing.
+In a nutshell this means flying straight through active or turbulent air, so that the pilot keeps the glider vertically above their head at all times, compensating and correcting any unwanted movements of the wing.